The Sunday Times Top Primary Schools in UK 2023 We are delighted to have been awarded 7th best school in the South West Region and 138th Nationally.

 Human Dignity - We are special and unique (Made in the image and likeness of God)

-We believe very human person is made in the image and likeness of God.
+We believe every human person is made in the image and likeness of God.
 This is a gift that we all share as fellow human beings; we are all infinitely loved by our Creator.

 God is present in every human person, regardless of religion, culture, nationality, orientation or economic standing.
 Each one of us is unique and beautiful.
 We are called to treat every person and every creature with loving respect.